Pouchkinn-s-Gigastructures/Gigastructures/README.md

 Place the .mod file in `Documents/Paradox Interactive/Stellaris/mod/`.
 That is *alongside* the Gigastructures folder with the mod content, not inside it.

 After that you should be good to go and can find the mod in your launcher of choice.
+[See also the Wiki page on how local mods work.](https://stellaris.paradoxwikis.com/Modding#Mod_management)

 If experienced with Github use, it is also possible to clone the repository through the usual methods into the `Documents/Paradox Interactive/Stellaris/mod/` folder, create the necessary .mod file or generate it, and keep the mod up to date with Github tools.